adlan/BCM5722D/README.md

 Credits
 -------

-* Early beta testers from InsanelyMac forum (acero,Hacktrix2006,quadomatic,queshaolangman,Zprood)
+* Early beta testers at the InsanelyMac forum (acero, Hacktrix2006, quadomatic, queshaolangman, Zprood)
+* tg3(Linux) and bge(FreeeBSD) driver authors

 Disclaimer
 ----------

 This driver is neither supported nor endorsed by Broadcom.
 Use at your own risk.